desihub/fiberassign/doc/reference.rst

 .. autofunction:: fiberassign.targets.load_target_file

-..
-BAW: Temporarily remove.
-TargetTree no longer exists.

-..
-After loading all the data, we usually want to index these targets in a hierarchical triangular mesh (HTM) structure for fast querying of targets that lie within some radius of a sky location.
-This is accomplished by creating a `TargetTree` object from the `Targets` instance:
+After loading all the data, we build a :class:`scipy.spatial.KDTree` to index these targets spatially for fast querying of targets that lie within some radius of a sky location.

-.. .. autoclass:: fiberassign.targets.TargetTree
-..     :members:

 Given a hardware model, our set of tiles, and this tree structure, we can now compute the target IDs available to every device location on every tile.
 This is done with the `TargetsAvailable` class: